mate-academy/node_auth-app/documentation/appdocs.md

 Run the following Docker commands:

 - **PostgreSQL Container:**
   `docker run -d --name postgres-auth-app -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=1111 -e POSTGRES_DB=auth_app -p 5432:5432 postgres`

 - **Redis Container:**
   `docker run -d --name redis-auth-app -p 6379:6379 redis`

 ## Project Setup

 - **Install Node Modules:**
   `npm install`

 - **Setup PostgreSQL and Redis Clients:**

-  (Warning: This command clears all data from tables and cache)
+  (Warning: This command clears all data from tables and cache) `npm setup`

-  `npm setup`
+## Configuring the .env File

+Before starting the application, create and configure the `.env` file at the root of the project according to your environment and service credentials.

 ## Running the Application

 - **Build the Application:**
   `npm run build`

 - **Start the Application:**
   `npm start`

 - **Development Mode with Watch:**
   (For development with live reloading)
   `npm run dev`

 ## Notes